 These roles are a great opportunity to be a change maker and really move Ultimate forward in the UK.
 They are also a great tool to fatten up someone’s C.V.
 There are countless stories about volunteers in Ultimate roles such as these who have ended up capturing the attention of employers, universities, etc!
 Its win-win.

-The UU Coordinators Committee is responsible for University Ultimate.
+The UKU University Coordinators Committee is responsible for University Ultimate.
 The main tasks are:

 The role of the Coach Educator team is to: